clh97/clh97/README.md

 ## About
-- 🔭 I’m currently working @ CI&T
+- 🔭 I work at CI&T
 - 🌱 I’m currently learning go, algorithms, information security
 - 🤔 I’m looking to learn new things every day
 - 📫 How to reach me: michel at calheiros dot dev